TheRootDaemon/bog/README.md

-# Bog - REST API for a micro-blogging site
+# Bog - FastAPI for a micro-blogging site

 ## What is Bog?
 Bog is a straightforward FastAPI backend for a micro bloggin site.
 It lets users register, post content, follow others, like posts, and view feeds, with secure JWT authentication.